-In accordance with Government Auditing Standards, we have also issued our report dated October 13, 2017 on our consideration of the Council's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Council's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated October 4, 2018 on our consideration of the Council's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Council's internal control over financial reporting or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Council's internal control over financial reporting and compliance.

-October 13, 2017
+October 4, 2018

-Gelman Rosenberg & Freedman
+Gelman Kozenberg & Freedman

-STATEMENT OF FINANCIAL POSITION AS OF JUNE 30, 2017 WITH SUMMARIZED FINANCIAL INFORMATION FOR 2016
+STATEMENT OF FINANCIAL POSITION AS OF JUNE 30, 2018 WITH SUMMARIZED FINANCIAL INFORMATION FOR 2017